Arthur Haselrig: Parliament against Lambert

 On Cromwell's death Haselrig refused support to Richard Cromwell, and was instrumental in his downfall.
-He was elected MP for Leicester for the Third Protectorate Parliament in 1659 and became one of the most influential men in both the Council of State and Parliament.
+He was elected MP for Leicester for the Third Protectorate Parliament in 1659.
+In April 1659, the army officers of the Wallingford House party acted to close down this parliament, and in May to restore the Rump Parliament, of which Haselrig was also a member, with government in the hands of the Council of State, appointed by the Rump.
+Haselrig became one of the most influential men in both Council and Parliament.
 He tried to keep a republican parliamentary administration, "to keep the sword subservient to the civil magistrate".
 He opposed the schemes of John Lambert who was resisting parliamentary control over the military.
 In one altercation Lambert complained that the army was being held at ransom; Haselrig replied that "You are only at the mercy of Parliament who are your friends" to which Lambert replied "I know not why they should not be at our mercy as well as we at theirs."
 Anger at the independence of the army resulted in nine leading officers, including Lambert, being cashiered.
 Lambert reacted by calling out the army and blocking all routes to Parliament, and putting guards upon its doors.